+Can you tell us a little bit about Freedom a la Cart and how it got started?
 Paula: Absolutely.
 In 2009, our founder, Julie Clark, established Doma International as a community-based support program for adult survivors of human trafficking.
 Two years later we expanded the program to fill the void between restoration and economic independence, and purchased a food cart as a workforce training tool for survivors.
 While Doma offered supportive services toward restoration, the Freedom a la Cart social enterprise gave survivors a job and means to live.
 Freedom a la Cart became the vehicle – literally – through which survivors began the ever-important first steps to self-sufficiency.

 In 2014 we dropped the Doma International name and now operate both our supportive services program and our thriving catering & box lunch business under one name: Freedom a la Cart.

 In the past two years alone, Freedom has provided supportive services to 326 survivors of human trafficking – an annual increase of over 80%.
 55 survivors received workforce training and 20 survivors transitioned from our program into sustainable employment in the community.
 85% of survivors that have been in the program experience no new criminal charges.